hyperledger-archives/ursa-rfcs/0000-zmix/README.md

 ## Proof Modules

 As mentioned previously, zmix will offer various kinds of statement types.
-For each such type, the library will provide a respective *proof module* that handles all aspects of this statement type.
-We envision proof modules to be implemented according to the following interface:
+For each statement type, the library will provide a respective *proof module* that handles all aspects of this statement type.
+Proof modules must be implemented according to the following interface:
 ```
 pub trait ProofModule {
     fn get_hash_contribution(